Unconventional things to do in Washington DC

 The National Archives houses national iconography, historical gravitas, original tapes, documents and maps known as the Charters of Freedom.
 The original copies of Magna Carta and Public Vaults are on permanent display.

 The Embassy tour on Massachusetts Avenue is dubbed as the Embassy Row as you get conversant with the missions that are generally off limits but the historic mansions open their doors on the annual Passport DC International Drive as you sample lamb chops and Shiraz alongside.
+It makes for a major diagonal transverse road and is the historic district between the White House and Capitol and is a great place to be if you are exploring unconventional things to do in Washington DC.
 The Anderson House is a mansion which happens to be the headquarters of the Society of the Cincinnati with gilded ballrooms and chandeliers and is not entry barred.
 The perfect view of Embassy Row can be enjoyed from the staircase of the Spanish steps.

 National Arboretum up New York Avenue is a nature’s haven replete with bonsai and koi ponds and an absolute must visit.
 The more than nine mile of paths will take you to a walk in the woods past glades and meadows and Corinthian pillars and sandstone columns will set your mood for the day.
 The sugar maple and Giant Sequoia is a frequent thing to watch here while the State Tree Grove is worth a surprise.